 Health Insurance Requirement and Billing Information

-Insurance is required.
+Insurance is required for undergraduate students.
 Massachusetts state law requires that all students have medical insurance.
-To meet its legal obligations, the College enrolls and bills all eligible students for the Mount Holyoke College Student Injury and Sickness Insurance Plan every year.
+To meet its legal obligations, the College enrolls and bills all eligible undergraduate students for the Mount Holyoke College Student Injury and Sickness Insurance Plan every year.

 Do I need to buy the student health insurance?